VMI-ETH/newsletter/contents/Jan-2024/body.md

 Martino Sindaci, our previous volunteer for the VMI helpdesk, left our department and hence stepped down from running the helpdesk.
 Thanks for all your work, Martino!

-In the meantime, [Dhruv Nevatia](https://notdhruv.github.io/) volunteered to take over, and has just finished his counseling training at AVETH!
+[Dhruv Nevatia](https://notdhruv.github.io/) volunteered to take over, and has just finished his counseling training at AVETH!

 The VMI helpdesk can help you with all kinds of problems.
 Dhruv now knows the various points of contacts at ETH inside out.